Travel by Cargo Ship: What You Should Know about Freighter Travel

-Again, it depends upon where you are going.
-No immunizations are required for travel between Europe, the U.S., Canada and Australia.
-However, for transit of either the Panama or Suez Canal you will need an inoculation for yellow fever and cholera.
+Again, it depends on where you are going.
+No immunizations are required for travel between Europe, the U.S., Canada, and Australia.
+However, for the transit of either Panama or Suez Canal, you will need an inoculation for yellow fever and cholera.
 In the U.S., these will cost $50 to $60 each.
 To find physicians or clinics in your area, call your local Public Health Department.
 Your travel agent can advise you as to the inoculations you will require.

 - Tipping is optional.
 Other than the mess steward, there is no one to tip other than the cook, and then only if the food is exceptional.
 The steward may make up your bed and empty your wastebasket daily; then again, it might be only on a weekly basis, so tip accordingly, if at all.